micro/network/README.md

 ## Getting Started

-Below is a quick guide to getting started.
+Below is a quick guide to getting started (for the future).

 ### Install